25

 To rent a bike or scooter, you might have to download the service provider's app from app stores.
 Always remember to follow traffic rules and conditions of the services.
 Please note that some options might be available only in the summer season.

-• - In Finland, traffic is on the right
+• In Finland, traffic is on the right

-- Pedestrians should cross streets at the crosswalk
+• Pedestrians should cross streets at the crosswalk

-- Traffic lights should be respected
+• Traffic lights should be respected

-- Cyclists must ride either at the designated bike lanes or at the car lanes.
+• Cyclists must ride either at the designated bike lanes or at the car lanes.
 Cyclists may ride on the sidewalk only if it is allowed with a sign.
 Children under 12 years of age are always allowed to ride on the sidewalk.
-These rules apply also to the electric scooters.
+These rules apply also to electric scooters.
 Always pay attention to pedestrians.

-- When travelling in a vehicle provided with seat belt, wearing the seat belt is compulsory
+• When travelling in a vehicle provided with seat belt, wearing the seat belt is compulsory

 Eating & shopping